 A pair of Stonechats remain in residence around the farm hide, often perching on the wire fences and frost covered posts, their stunning colours of oranges and browns a colourful reminder of the year ahead.
-More signs of the approaching season change could be heard more than seen as the echoing sound of drumming Great Spotted woodpeckers rattled from a number of locations around the reserve, their cousin the Green Woodpecker more obvious as the yellow rumps flashed across the skies in a bounding flight.
+There were more signs of the approaching season change.
+They could be heard more than seen, as the echoing sound of drumming Great Spotted woodpeckers rattled from a number of locations around the reserve.
+Their cousin the Green Woodpecker, more obvious as the yellow rumps flashed across the skies in a bounding flight.

 |Stonechat on Wire Fence|

 |Male Stonechat on Frost Covered Fence Post|